phatblat/reflog/www/_drafts/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 outlet(viewController)("leftDoneButton”)
 ```

-The point of partially applying the function is so that `viewController` doesn’t have to be passed in on each call.
-It reduces noise and makes the tests more readable.
-This is handy when you have dozens of outlets and are chasing down which one you mistyped.
+Currying reduces noise and makes these tests more readable - Handy when you have dozens of outlets and are chasing down which one you mistyped.

+Here's what the definition of `outlet` looks like:

 ```swift
 private func outlet(viewController: UIViewController) -> (String) -> AnyObject? {